Arnold Skolnick

 Arnold H. Skolnick (February 25, 1937 – June 15, 2022) was an American graphic artist and book publisher.
-His best known work is the original 1969 poster for the Woodstock Art and Music Fair.
+His best-known work is the original 1969 poster for the Woodstock Art and Music Fair.

 1969 Woodstock poster

-Skolnick's 1969 Woodstock poster showed a white catbird perched on the neck of an acoustic guitar.
+Skolnick's 1969 Woodstock poster showed a white catbird perched on the neck of an acoustic guitar with a hand holding it.

 Woodstock Ventures asked Skolnick to design a music and art fair poster.
 Skolnick's son Peter remembers watching his father cut the words and bird from paper.
 He also remembers his father trying different layouts.
-Skolnick was hired on a Thursday and delivered the poster the following Monday around 11am.
+Skolnick was hired on a Thursday and delivered the poster the following Monday around 11 am.
 Although much money has been made from Skolnick's symbol, he received only one royalty check of about $15.
 While Skolnick won many awards, perhaps his 1969 and his 40th anniversary Woodstock posters are his most famous.

 Book publishing

 Skolnick next started Imago Imprint, a company that published, designed, and produced mostly art books.
 It was established in New York City and led to a number of published books such as Lightest Blues (Great Humor from the 1930s) and Paul Cadmus.
 His company Chameleon Books led to many more art books such as The Lyrical Constructivist: Don Gummer Sculpture, The Girl with the Watering Can, Hyman Bloom, and Times Squared (photographs by Toby Old).
 He also worked on projects with companies such as Carl Little, Pomegranate, Down East Books, Potter, Rizzoli, First Glance Books, and Chronicle Books.